 Interdisciplinary majors are based in two or more Arts & Sciences disciplines that are relevant to the teaching endeavors of elementary teachers.

-These majors are available to undergraduate students in the Lynch School pursuing majors in Elementary Education or Applied Psychology and Human Development.
+These second majors are available to undergraduate students in the Lynch School pursuing majors in Elementary Education, Applied Psychology and Human Development, and Transformative Educational Studies.

 This major was designed for students in the Lynch School of Education and Human Development who are pursuing Elementary Education or Applied Psychology & Human Development.
 This major fulfills the arts and sciences program requirements for students in teacher certification programs.
 The major is recommended for students who are interested in the American Heritage from the literary, social, and historical perspectives.
 Two tracks are available for students pursuing this major: a cultural track with emphasis in the literary perspective, and a social science track for students interested in historical and sociological perspectives on our American heritage.